 Filming of "The Moon Lamp" on location in Portsmouth

-Portsmouth’s Making Waves International Film Festival annual Making Waves Short Film Awards is an annual competition which attracts entries from across the world.
-The films were judged by a panel of filmmaking judges that includes University of Portsmouth alumni Ali Rasoul who is now working with top brands Pretty Little Things, Adidas, Nike, Kirsten-Ria content creator and presenter on Whatculture, University of Portsmouth’s Senior Teaching Fellow Neil Hunt specialising in short film and Rebecca Bellinger Lecturer of film production.
+The Making Waves Short Film Awards is an annual competition that attracts entries from across the world.
+The films were judged by a panel of filmmaking judges, including University of Portsmouth alumni Ali Rasoul (film creator for top brands Pretty Little Things, Adidas, and Nike), Kirsten Ria (content creator and presenter on Whatculture), University of Portsmouth’s Senior Teaching Fellow Neil Hunt (specialising in short film), and Rebecca Bellinger (Lecturer in film production).